Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Experiments

 \section{Experiments}

-We first showcase and analyse our method on an illustrative set of toy examples in \cref{sec:toy}.
-In \cref{sec:darcy}, we evaluate our method on the Darcy flow PDE data set, a commonly used benchmark in the diffusion scientific constrained generation literature \citep{jacobsen_cocogen_2025, bastek_physics-informed_2025}.
-For all experiments, $\gamma_{\theta}$ was implemented as a small 2-layer MLP that takes $D_{\theta}(\bm{x}_{t})$ and $t$ as input and outputs a scalar.
-Details are available in \cref{app:training}.
-We also use a modified version of the loss function by \citet{karras_elucidating_2022}: in our experiments we observed that the models had issues with refining the fine-grained details at the lower noise levels, and modifying the distribution from which the noise levels are sampled significantly improved the results across all models.
-The details of the modification are available in \cref{app:modifiedLoss}
+We first showcase and analyze our method on a set of toy examples in \cref{sec:toy}.
+In \cref{sec:darcy}, we evaluate our method on the Darcy flow PDE, a common benchmark in the diffusion PDE-constrained literature \citep{jacobsen_cocogen_2025, bastek_physics-informed_2025}.
+Finally, in \cref{sec:helmholtz} we compare our method with FunDPS \citep{yao2025guided} to generate solutions for the Helmholtz equation, highlighting that using two different guidance objectives can heavily bias the distribution using FunDPS.
+For evaluation, we use $W_{1}$ distance in \cref{sec:toy}, while for \cref{sec:darcy} and \cref{sec:helmholtz} we use NLL to evaluate distributional fidelity and a correctly specified residual to evaluate physical plausibility.
+Details on training and parameterization are available in \cref{app:training}.
+We also use a modified loss function based on the EDM loss \citep{karras_elucidating_2022}: we observed that the models had issues refining the fine-grained details at lower noise levels, and modifying the distribution from which the noise levels are sampled significantly improved the results across all models.
+The details of the modification are available in \cref{app:modifiedLoss}.

-\subsection{Illustrative Examples}
+\subsection{Illustrative examples}

-We explore our method in new variants of the toy data set introduced by \citet{bastek_physics-informed_2025}, introducing new misspecification modalities.
-The data itself is simply points sampled from the unit circle centered at the origin, and we train a diffusion model to learn to produce samples on the circle.
-Given a sample $(x,y) \in \mathbb{R}^{2}$, we define a residual function for this setting with the following equation: